LiskArchive/lisk-sdk/sdk/README.md

 ## Architecture Overview

-The Lisk SDK operates on the NodeJS runtime and consists primarily of an application framework (Lisk Framework), a collection of libraries providing blockchain application functionalities (Lisk Elements), and a powerful command-line tool (Lisk Commander) allowing developers to manage a Lisk node instance and interact with a Lisk compatible network.
+The Lisk SDK operates on the NodeJS runtime and consists primarily of an application framework (Lisk Framework), a collection of libraries providing blockchain application functionalities (Lisk Elements), and a powerful command-line tool (Lisk Commander) helping developers to build a blockchain application using Lisk Framework.
 The diagram below provides a high-level overview of the architecture:

 ![Diagram](./docs/assets/diagram_sdk.png)